 Keeping your cat safe within the premises of your house limits its exposure to dangerous outdoor factors.
 Infected animals, diseases, cars, and hazards all exist outside the confines of your home, and a delicate thing such as your cat will have a hard time outside.

-Stray dogs and cats casually roam the outdoors, and you never really know if they have rabies.
+Stray dogs and cats often roam the streets, and their rabies status is usually unknown.
 It’s better to be sure and protect your cat inside.

-In the event you want to give your cat a chance to explore the great outdoors, make sure to supervise it.
+If you want to give your cat the chance to explore the great outdoors, be sure to supervise it.
 You can create a safe outdoor haven for your cat to play in, or you could stroll around with your cat while keeping an eye out for certain dangers.
 All in all, it’s your job to keep your cat safe from harm, no matter the place.

 While rabies in cats is not widespread, the potential for danger still exists.
 Rabies does not choose its next victim.
 It’s better to be prepared than to endanger yourself and your cat in the long run.
 Vaccination proves to be the most effective way to prevent your cats from rabies.